 - Make sure staff are trained and prepared for emergency situations

-One of the first questions an Inspector from the Department of Labour will ask is whether or not a proper risk assessment has been conducted in your workplace.
-The risk assessment you present to the inspector should include a list of any possible risks for injuries or incidents that could affect staff or productivity in the workplace and the control measures you already have in place as well as those that still need to be implemented.
-Inspectors from the Department of Labour will not tolerate any non-compliance and the consequences can be dire should something happen due to non-compliance, R50 000 and one year imprisonment for employees and R100 000 with 2 years imprisonment for employers.
+One of the first questions an Inspector from the Department of Employment and Labour will ask is whether or not a proper risk assessment has been conducted by a competent person in your workplace.
+The SHE Risk Assessment you present to the inspector should include a list of any possible risks for injuries or incidents that could affect staff or productivity in the workplace and the control measures you already have in place as well as those that still need to be implemented.
+Inspectors from the Department of Employment and Labour will not tolerate any non-compliance and the consequences can be dire should something happen due to non-compliance, R50 000 and one year imprisonment for employees and R100 000 with 2 years imprisonment for employers.
 It is important to remember that employees have the right to refuse work should they deem it unsafe.

 The following Laws have been drafted in the interest of South African Employees: